psychok7/django-yadpt-starter/README.md

-# django-project-template-yadpt
+# django-yadpt-starter

-`django-project-template-yadpt` is Yet Another Django Project Template skeleton for Django projects.
+`django-yadpt-starter` is Yet Another Django Project Template skeleton for Django projects.

 While there is no shortage of Template Skeletons for Django projects, the aim of this one is to provide you, to the extent possible, with a fully automated setup using `Docker Containers` and a [Let's Encrypt](https://letsencrypt.org) SSL certificate for your site, all while adhering to recommended best practices.
 A few key features are: